enzo-dante/tech_prep/README.md

         return removedNode;
     }

-    public int getSize() {
-        return this.size;
+    // OOP GETTERS & SETTERS
 }

-    public EmployeeNode getHead() {
-        return this.head;
-    }

-    public EmployeeNode getTail() {
-        return this.tail;
-    }
-}
 ```

 # Stacks

-STACKS: an abstract class that only accesses variables from the top/front on a stack because it's a last-in, first-out (LIFO) data structure implemented by a LINKED_LIST or ARRAY
+LIFO STACKS: an abstract class that only accesses variables from the top/front on a stack because it's a last-in, first-out (LIFO) data structure implemented by a LINKED_LIST or ARRAY

-- O(n) linear TIME COMPLEXITY: due to LIFO (only accessed from the top/front), array STACK for push(), pop(), peek()
+- LINKED_LIST STACK O(1) constant TIME COMPLEXITY: due to LIFO (only accessed from the top/front), for push(), pop(), peek()

-- O(1) constant TIME COMPLEXITY: due to LIFO (only accessed from the top/front), linkedList STACK for push(), pop(), peek()
+- ARRAY STACK O(n) linear TIME COMPLEXITY: due to LIFO (only accessed from the top/front), for push(), pop(), peek()

 ```
-class ArrayStack {
+public class ArrayStack {

-    // private class fields
+    // STACK top: always null because it's a placeholder for next potential item; actual top of stack is the last index of the array private int top;
     private Employee[] stack;

-    // STACK top: always null because it's a placeholder for next potential item; actual top of stack is the last index of the array private int top;

-    // OOP CONSTRUCTOR that initializes the class fields & INTRINSIC LOCK on class/object instantiation public ArrayStack(int capacity) {
+    public ArrayStack(int capacity) {
         this.stack = new Array[capacity]
         this.top = 0;
     }

-    // OOP CLASS METHODS: unique object behavior public int isEmpty() {
+    public boolean isEmpty() {
         return this.top == 0;
     }